If you’re running paid ads in 2025, chances are you’ve asked yourself: Facebook or Instagram?

 • Detailed copy above and below your visuals

 Instagram’s strength lies in the visual.
-Users scroll quickly, so your creative has to earn attention immediately.
-That means bold imagery, fast-paced video, and on-trend aesthetics.
+Users scroll quickly, so your creative has to seize immediate attention.
+This refers to bold imagery, fast-paced video, and on-trend aesthetics.

 Top-performing formats include: